TheChymera/chymeric_tutorials/README.md

 ##Cite Stable Versions

 Websites in general and blogs in particular are often unsuited for citation in texts striving to provide reliable sources.
-This is chiefly because content of a web-URL (to a blog post or wiki article) may be modified at any time without notice or ways to retrieve the previous version.
+This is chiefly because the content of a web-URL (to a blog post or wiki article) may be modified at any time without notice or ways to retrieve the previous version.
 The [Chymeric Tutorials Blog](http://chymeric.eu) provides a high degree of reliability as a citable source by backing up and versioning its entire content.

 While we recommend viewing our content through our website for the best reading experience;